AsuMagic/smolisa-emu/doc/cpu.md

 Bank swapping of the last 48KiB is implemented through the `$bank` register, which extends the theoretical maximum available memory to over 3GiB.
 However, there is no guarantee as to how many banks are provided on a specific implementation, if any.

+16-bit memory accesses must be aligned to 16-bit, or undefined behavior will occur.
+As such, any address used in `lw` or `sw` must be aligned.
+Opcodes must also be aligned.

 ## Registers

 All registers are initialized to zero on reset, including the instruction pointer.